 Renault Master Z.E. reliability & safety

-The use of existing components means the Renault Master Z.E. should be reliable
+The use of proven components and technology means the Renault Master Z.E. should be reliable

 Renault has been canny with the Master Z.E., because it’s based on the existing Master, which has been in production since 2010, and uses electric running gear that’s already been proven in the Kangoo Z.E.